smasala/ColResize/Readme.md

 # ColResize

-**Doesn't always work under jQuery version `3.2.x`: [https://github.com/jquery/jquery/issues/3611]()** use 3.1.1 if you can until 3.3.x is available:)
+**Doesn't always work under jQuery version `3.2.x`: [https://github.com/jquery/jquery/issues/3611]()** use 3.1.1 if you can until 3.3.x is available :)

 ColResize adds the ability for the end user to click and drag column headers to resize a DataTables table.